 Get ready for launch

-You’ve got all your tools and equipment ready to go, your business plan is looking robust and shiny, and that new work vehicle is itching to get out on the road.
+Now you’ve got all your tools and equipment ready to go, your business plan is looking robust and shiny, and that new work vehicle is itching to get out on the road.
 So what’s next?

 Start by testing your plan, and working your way towards a business model that works for you.
 Go lean with your approach, and remember to spend less time planning and more time doing.
 This will allow you to test ideas quickly, build on your success, and learn from your failures.
 Speaking of lean…

-2. The Lean Start-up Methodology is solid when it comes to learning to drive your start-up, steer it in the right direction and eventually, switch into top gear.
+The Lean Start-up Methodology is solid when it comes to learning to drive your start-up, steer it in the right direction and eventually, switch into top gear.
 The key concepts are definitely worth reading up on.

 Scoring new clients